Code-Institute-Submissions/treasure-hunt/README.md

 * Treasure was downloaded from [netclipart.com](https://www.netclipart.com/s/treasure-chest/)

 * Treasure Hunt logo was designed by myself and downloaded from [Canva](https://www.canva.com/)

+* Mockup image at the top of the README was made and downloaded from [techsini.com](https://techsini.com/multi-mockup/index.php)

 #### Audio